 The new “Internet of Things” will bring us a whole new world of convenience (and commerce).
-Picture an entire world of connected devices—from water meters, to pill bottles, to street lights, home furnaces and air conditioners, all of it.
+Picture an entire world of connected devices—from water meters, to pill bottles, to street lights, to home furnaces and air conditioners.

 Our machines, cars, buildings, and devices will all be embedded with electronics, software, sensors, routers, actuators, and network connectivity, enabling everything to communicate in nanoseconds, seamlessly.